googleapis/nodejs-translate/samples/README.md

 __Usage:__ `node translate.js --help`

 ```
+translate.js <command>

 Commands:
-  detect <text..>                                 Detects the language of one or more strings.
+  translate.js detect <text..>                                 Detects the language of one or more strings.
-  list [target]                                   Lists available translation languages.
-To language names in a language
+  translate.js list [target]                                   Lists available translation languages.
+To language names
-                                                  other than English, specify a target language.
+                                                               in a language other than English, specify a target
+                                                               language.
-  translate <toLang> <text..>                     Translates one or more strings into the target language.
+  translate.js translate <toLang> <text..>                     Translates one or more strings into the target language.
-  translate-with-model <toLang> <model> <text..>  Translates one or more strings into the target language using the
+  translate.js translate-with-model <toLang> <model> <text..>  Translates one or more strings into the target language
-                                                  specified model.
+                                                               using the specified model.

 Options:
   --version  Show version number                                                                               [boolean]